 Stage 8: O2 Therapy

 Eventually if the symptoms keep aggravating, then the patient is referred to home oxygen therapy, where they are fitted with O2 cylinders.
 Sometimes such a state can be brought about by not adhering to the medication or lifestyle changes program.
-Hence why, RPM programs can and do play such a big role in modern COPD programs.
+Hence why RPM programs can and do play a big role in modern COPD programs.
 Such a stage is best avoided if possible, as patients report their increased levels of struggle.
 They have to end up going to ER or use urgent care more frequently because of incidents like breathlessness or respiratory infections.
 From here onwards, if the patient’s condition plummets further, they may be transferred to hospice, especially if they have emerging complications or bad cases of comorbidities.
-The freefall of quality of life is quite one sided in both stages 7 and 8, and more research on medicine must be conducted to see if such patients’ fortunes can be overturned.
+The freefall of quality of life is quite one-sided in both stages 7 and 8, and more research on medicine must be conducted to see if such patients’ fortunes can be overturned.

 What do you think of the 8 steps of the COPD journey?
 Email me at firstname.lastname@example.org.
 Or let us know on our media channels.